Controversies are a part of history. Explore the biggest scandals linked to Hillary Clinton.

 On January 26, 1996, Hillary Clinton became the first spouse of a U.S. president to be subpoenaed to testify before a federal grand jury as part of the Whitewater controversy investigation.

-In 1996, Hillary Clinton supported the Welfare Reform Act of 1996 as the best political compromise available.
+In 1996, Hillary Clinton decided to support the Welfare Reform Act of 1996, as the best political compromise available.

 In 1998, Hillary Clinton's marital relationship came under public scrutiny during the Clinton–Lewinsky scandal, which led her to publicly reaffirm her commitment to the marriage.